q3aql/G203-driver-colors/README.md

 If you have any Logitech keyboard or mouse that is not supported feel free to open an issue and/or contact me via Email: git(AT)eiselecloud(DOT)de

 The "Wave" color effect that is available with the Logitech software could not be replicated since it is completely generated in the software by updating the colors every x ms (In contrast to the other effects which run on the keyboard itself).
-You could generate this effect with a script, but since G213Colors has to detach the kernel driver from one of the G213's interfaces to send data out the multimedia keys would most likely stop wukos-git-patch-1orking.
+You could generate this effect with a script, but since G213Colors has to detach the kernel driver from one of the G213's interfaces to send data out the multimedia keys would most likely stop working.
 Unfortunately this is a side effect of the linux driver structure.

 ## Installation
 Clone this project with git and run `sudo make install`